-Sedgman have assumed the lead role in the feasibility study which was prepared with input from a wide range of independent local and overseas technical experts including Orelogy, Digby Wells, Logiman, AMC, Knight Piesold, MTL consultants, AMML Laboratories and Pells Sullivan Meynink.
+Sedgman assumed the lead role in the feasibility study which was prepared with input from a wide range of independent local and overseas technical experts including Orelogy, Digby Wells, Logiman, AMC, Knight Piesold, MTL consultants, AMML Laboratories and Pells Sullivan Meynink.
 The feasibility study was completed to "Bankable" standards with an accuracy of +/- 10%.
 Environmental studies were done to "IFC" Standards.

-The BFS highlights the outstanding projected financial returns from the Nachu Graphite Project and demonstrates its low level of technical risk.
-The Nachu Project BFS delivers a post-tax NPV10% of US\$1.69b and an internal rate of return (IRR) of 98%.
+The BFS highlights the outstanding projected financial returns from NGP and demonstrates its low level of technical risk.
+The BFS delivers a post-tax NPV{10%} of US\$1.69b and an internal rate of return (IRR) of 98%.
 Capital payback is projected within 14 months of first production.

-A maiden Proved and Probable graphite Ore Reserve has been declared on the Block F and FS orebodies totalling 76 million tonnes at 4.79% Cg for 3.6 million tonnes of contained graphite.
+A maiden Proved and Probable graphite Ore Reserve was declared on the Block F and FS orebodies totalling 76 million tonnes at 4.79% Cg for 3.6 million tonnes of contained graphite.
 This Ore Reserve provides sufficient material to support an initial 15 year operating life.
 The BFS is based on a 5.0Mtpa processing plant with a nameplate output capacity of 240,000tpa of graphite concentrate.